Menna-Elfayuomy/A-Star-algorithm/README.md

 To overcome that i modified the selection criteria when it comes to searching a node that's considered in a diagonal direction relative to the current node. <br/>
 The modified selection criteia then works as

-> if that node is signed/flagged as free and it hasn't been visited before. -if that node is in axial direction relative to the current one the algorithm can consider it then go to calculate its cost and proceed further.
+> if that node is signed/flagged as free and it hasn't been visited before. - if that node is in axial direction relative to the current one the algorithm can consider it then go to calculate its cost and proceed further.